Residence permit: Apply for an extension to look for a training place

 Processing time

-The processing time may vary depending on the workload of the immigration office.
+Processing times may vary depending on the workload of the Foreigners’ Registration Office.

 It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.